metadatacenter/cedar-util/scripts/README.md

                         set the MongoDB connection URI to store the patched resources --model-version VERSION
-                        set the CEDAR model version of the patched resources --debug               print the debugging messages
+                        set the CEDAR model version of the patched resources --keep-unresolved     include the unresolved resources as part of the output --debug               print the debugging messages
 ```